bramleyccslab/website_files/content/publication/2014-01-01_bramley2014should.md

 title = "What should causal learners value?" date = "2014-01-01" publication_types = ["0"]
-publication = "_Poster presented at the Annual Meeting of the Psychonomic Society_" abstract = "Shannon entropy achieves higher accuracy than probability gain in causal learing.
+publication = "Poster presented at _The Annual Meeting of the Psychonomic Society_" abstract = "Shannon entropy achieves higher accuracy than probability gain in causal learing.
 Many entropy functions achieve similar accuracy as Shannon entropy but the interventions chosen vary widely." abstract_short = "" image_preview = ""